jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 Plate map and Metadata are available in the `metadata/` folder and also from https://github.com/jump-cellpainting/JUMP-Target.

 # Step 2: Extract features using CellProfiler and DeepProfiler
-Use the CellProfiler pipelines in `pipelines/2020_11_04_CPJUMP1` and follow the instructions in the [profiling handbook](https://cytomining.github.io/profiling-handbook/) up until chapter 5.3 to generate the well-level aggregated CellProfiler profiles from the cell images.
+After downloading the images, use the CellProfiler pipelines in `pipelines/2020_11_04_CPJUMP1` and follow the instructions in the [profiling handbook](https://cytomining.github.io/profiling-handbook/) up until chapter 5.3 to generate the well-level aggregated CellProfiler profiles.

-Instead of regenerating the single cell CellProfiler features, they can also be downloaded from the S3 bucket
+Instead of regenerating the CellProfiler features, they can also be downloaded from the S3 bucket

 ```bash
 batch = <BATCH NAME>